aamoesi/liri-node-app.io/README.md

     let axios = require("axios");

-SCREENSHOTS
+SCREENSHOTS:
-all screenshots are in image folder
+All screenshots are in image folder